-Upon Initial placement in the CLaSS program, the ARD Committee will determine the need for an Orientation period.
-Depending on the student's current needs, the student may need full orientation, partial orientation, or no orientation.
+Upon Initial placement in the CLaSS program, the ARD Committee also considers the use of an Orientation period followed by an integration plan for the student.
+Depending on the student's history and current behavior levels, an Orientation period may not be required.
 The ARD committee will determine the appropriate length of time for orientation.
 Orientation will take place in a self-contained setting in the CLaSS program classroom to establish and learn the following: